snandiDS/prokseq-v2.0/README.md

  Remove bad quality read and filter good quality reads.
 It contains three subfolder

         - **FilteredReads**: good quality filtered fastq files
         - **QCfastQ_filtered** : quality checking html file of filtered reads
         - **RemovedReads**: Bad quality reads that is removed for analysis

 3. **alighmentFile**:
 ---------------------

         - **.sam**: Sequence Alignment file generated from bowtie2/salmon
         - **sam.alignSummary**: Alignment summary information/statistics of the alignment of individual sample to the reference genome.

 4. **countAndExpression**:
 --------------------------

 Depending on the file names provided in the parameter file for the 'Featurecounts output file' and 'COUNTFILE'.

         - **Count.csv** : The file contains total count according to genomic features
         - **countFile_TPM_CPM.csv** : The file contains total count according to genomic features as well as Count per miillion(CPM), and Transcript per million (TPM)
         - **countFile.NucleotideAvgCount.csv** : THis file contains Average nucleotide expression per gene as well as other total count, CPM and TPM.

 5. **DiffExpResults**:
 ----------------------

         - **DESeq2_results.txt**: Differential expression results from DESeq2
         - **DESeq2lfcShrink_results**: Differential expression results from DESeq2 with Log2 Fold Shrinkage
         - **edgeR_results.txt**: Differential expression results from edgeR
         - **afterNoiseq.txt**: Differential expression results from NOISeq
         - **RUV_DESeq2_results.txt**: Differential expression results with RUV normalization by using RUVSeq and DESeq2

 6. **PathwayEnrichment**
 ------------------------

         - **GOpathways.txt** : This file contains the name of the enrich GO term as well as enrichment score.
         - **GOenricher.txt**  : This file contains the name of the differential genes within the enriched GO terms.
         - **KEGGpathway.txt**  : This file contains the name of the enrich KEGG pathways as well as enrichment score.
         - **KEGGenricher.txt**  : This file contains the name of the differential genes within the enriched KEGG pathways

 7. **genomeBrowserFile**:
 -------------------------

         - **bam**: Folder contain Binary alignment file (BAM) as well as  sorted and indexed BAM.
 Users are advised to use sorted.bam file for raw aligned file visulazation by genomic browser IGV
         - **.wig**: Single nucleotide visualization wiggle file for visualization or other purpose
         - **.bw** : Single nucleotide visualization Big wiggle file which is memory efficient for visualization
         - **normalized.wig**: Single nucleotide visualization normalized Big wiggle file if user wants to visually compare RNA-seq data of different library depth.

 8. **Plots**:
 -------------
 Contains all the plots generated by ProkSeq during analysis in pdf, png and tiff format.

-__*UPDATE REQD*__

 INSTALLATION INSTRUCTION FOR THE DEPENDENCIES: